mikeireland/dcs/simulation/readme.md

 To see camera images updating once servers are running:

 > shmview /dev/shm/cred1.im.shm

+To make the baldr program (If it hasn't already been done)

+> cd dcs/baldr
+> make clean
+> make

 To start the Baldr RTC (this requires configuration files in usr/etc/local/baldr/..):
 > cd dcs/baldr